Owning a Redbox Franchise – Requirements, Startup Cost, and Application

 This, however, this not possible, as you can only contact Redbox and provide details of your location.
 In most cases, business locations like convenience stores, pharmacy’s among other business outlets with high traffic are the most acceptable to the franchisor.

 If your location falls under any of these business outlets with busy traffic, Redbox will examine such a location and if it meets their criteria, the business location or property owner will benefit from revenue through the renting of such space.

 Channels of Establishing Contact

 This application would require personal details such as your name, email address, zip code, an average daily traffic description, and also the description of your business location.
-The information supplied are to be included with the application form and submitted.
+The information supplied is to be included on the application form and submitted.

 The response from this franchisor is not instant, as it can take several weeks due to the high volume of applications recorded on a daily basis.
 So patience should be exercised by the applicant.

 Vital information such as the volume of sales and the traffic numbers should be kept handy as they would be required during the application procedure for Redbox franchise.